 Colorado fireworks laws vary depending on your city or county.
 In some areas -- including Denver, Fort Collins, and Lakewood -- fireworks are totally illegal.
-In other parts of Colorado, certain types of fireworks are legal, but most are not.

 The illegal use of fireworks in Colorado can cost you as much as $2,750 in some jurisdictions.
 It can also land you in jail for a year.
 You could end up with a criminal record -- just for being patriotic.